 Another important thing you should do, which will help you figure out what your next steps is to think about what you want to get out of your training.
 Do you want to lose a specific amount of weight?
 Or focus specifically on toning your arms?
 Whatever it is you aim to do, you can then figure out how you can reach these goals and what exercise you will need to do to get there.
-It is also a useful idea to keep a planner or fitness diary to keep track of your progress and get the most out of your training.
+It is also a useful idea to keep a planner or fitness diary or blog to keep track of your progress and get the most out of your training.

 I won't be able to keep up with everyone

 Everyone has got to start somewhere, at some point everyone you see in the gym started out as a beginner.
 There is no point comparing yourself to other people, as this is likely to leave you feeling disappointed and demotivated.
 You should remember that it’s all about your own progress; the only person you should be competing against is yourself.
 You are not expected to be exceptionally fit when you first start at the gym, or begin any other sport because that is the reason you are starting - to improve your fitness.

 Many people are also apprehensive about attending a new fitness class because they fear the instructor will push them too hard.
 However the instructors are trained to create an environment that suits all fitness levels and should consider all abilities in their classes.
 Class instructors get new people in their sessions all the time, so they are used to seeing any initial fears you might have about starting.